cyberbotics/webots-doc/reference/motor.md

   SFFloat acceleration -1 # (m/s^2 or rad/s^2): -1 or (0,inf)
-  SFFloat minPosition  0  # (m or rad): (-inf,inf) or [-pi, pi] SFFloat maxPosition  0  # (m or rad): (-inf,inf) or [-pi, pi] }
+  SFFloat minPosition  0  # (m or rad): (-inf,inf) or [-pi, pi] SFFloat maxPosition  0  # (m or rad): (-inf,inf) or [-pi, pi] SFString sound ""       # wave file of the motor sound }
 ```